mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 beatmatching to Mixxx so you can focus on track selection, effects manipulation, looping, 4 deck mixing, and other advanced DJing techniques.

-To activate it, push and hold the :guilabel:`SYNC` button on each deck you want to sync.
+To activate it, push and hold (or click and hold) the :guilabel:`SYNC` button on each deck you want to sync.
 You'll know Master Sync is on because the sync button will remain lit.
 Once Master Sync is on, changing the rate of any deck will change the rates of all other decks.